 - To cover accidents, critical illness and hospital indemnity

 Like all business decisions with your practice, it’s essential to consider your budget.
 Group health is no small benefit and careful analysis in both cost and coverage must be considered.

 It’s important to remember that in today’s insurance marketplace, small and midsize practices are not priced out.
-In fact, they have options that large employers cannot offer like the variety of group- and individual-coverage options available, depending on your state, area and average employee age.
+In fact, they have options that large employers cannot offer like the variety of group- and individual-coverage plans available, depending on your state, area and average employee age.

 3 | Weigh the Factors for Your Employees

 A critical part of the process is to view the health benefits plan through the eyes of all your employees.
-A recent survey by the Veterinary Hospital Managers Association (VHMA) indicated the top pain point in practices is employee fatigue (stress, irritability, etc), so it’s important to remember that offering a health plan might be the crucial decision for an employee to apply for a position at your practice — or leave for greener pastures.
+A recent survey by the Veterinary Hospital Managers Association (VHMA) indicated the top pain point in practices is employee fatigue (stress, irritability, etc.), so it’s important to remember that offering a health plan might be the crucial decision for an employee to apply for a position at your practice — or leave for greener pastures.

 4 | Understand Your Competition